 The program is grounded in peace journalism and intercultural competence theory, and consists of three main components: a pre-departure program orientation, ten weeks of interactive blogging, and a final celebration in which the study abroad student visits his or her middle school classroom in person upon re-entry.

 There are two program objectives.
-The first is to supplement 6-8th grade social studies, langauge arts, and/or foreign langauge curriculum, and to support State learning standards with a fun and easy-to-use social media tool.
+The first is to supplement middle grade social studies, language arts, and/or foreign language curriculum, and to support State learning standards with a fun and easy-to-use social media tool.
 The goal is to maximize experiential learning while minimizing outside teacher prep time.